Cooking Gorgeous

 What to Serve with Salmon Spinach Quiche?

-Soup also is a great accompaniment to quiche.
-Try it with a bowl of Wild Garlic Soup, Red Pepper and Tomato Soup, or Vegan Pumpkin Soup.
+Soup makes a genuinely good pairing too, especially for a light lunch.
+A bowl of Wild Garlic Soup, Roasted Red Pepper and Tomato Soup, or Vegan Pumpkin Soup alongside a slice keeps things filling without being heavy.

 Storage and Reheating